-We looked a little more deeply at the 20% of respondents that agreed that the presbytery has made decisions that negatively impacted their worshipping community.
+We looked a little more deeply at the 20% of respondents that agreed that the Presbytery has made decisions that negatively impacted their worshipping community.
 Black/African American/African (41%) and Multi-racial (50%) respondents are more likely to agree with this statement.
 This is in sharp contrast to white respondents (14%).